“A Monument to Good Intentions”: Why Hundreds of Cogeneration Plants in Ukraine Are Not Operating

 As emphasized in a comment

-“It is impossible to fix everything with desire alone, with ‘manual’ control.
-‘Manual’ control replaces the system, and the system wants to change the situation manually.
-The decision seems to be correct, but it does not work that way.
-If we have decided to help businesses establish connections, then let’s look at the laws that regulate this and amend them.
-The ideas are correct, but the problem lies in their implementation,” the expert believes.
+“You can’t fix everything with just a desire or ‘manual’ control.
+‘Manual’ control replaces the system, and the system wants to manually change the situation.
+The solution seems right, but it doesn’t work that way.
+Well, if we’ve decided to help businesses get connected, let’s look at the laws that regulate this and amend them.
+The ideas are sound, but the problem lies in implementation,” the expert believes.

 Business wants stability.
 Generators are expensive.
-Gas piston installations are the right solution, and we need to think about how to install them.
-Already today, connections to gas and electricity take six months or more.
+Gas piston units are a suitable solution, and we need to think about how to install them.
+Even today, connections to gas and electricity take six months or more.

-“We have a huge number of unused gas piston installations that are not connected for various reasons.
-And the reasons are very diverse: sometimes it is not possible, sometimes they want money, and so on,” emphasizes Oleg Popenko.
+“We have a huge number of gas piston units that haven’t been commissioned and aren’t being connected for various reasons.
+And the reasons vary widely: in some places it’s not possible, in others they want money, and so on,” emphasizes Oleg Popenko.

-Incidentally, MP and former Minister of Housing and Utilities Oleksiy Kucherenko considers the government’s initiative to be good, but points out that the government needs to carefully examine the nuances of pricing in the energy sector and heat supply in particular.
+Incidentally, MP and former Minister of Housing and Utilities Oleksiy Kucherenko considers the government’s initiative to be a good one, but points out that the government needs to carefully examine the nuances of pricing in the energy sector and heat supply in particular.

-“The uncontrolled and unregulated development of cogeneration will inevitably lead to an increase in heating tariffs,” the MP believes.
+“An uncontrolled and unregulated process of cogeneration development will inevitably lead to higher heating rates,” the MP believes.

-According to Mykola Kolomiichenko, head of the NGO “Center for Sustainable Development Strategy,” there is currently a real problem with the launch of cogeneration plants (CGP).
-Although they are available in the country, only a small portion are currently in operation.
+According to Mykola Kolomiychenko, head of the NGO “Center for Sustainable Development Strategy,” a real problem has arisen today regarding the commissioning of cogeneration plants (CCPs).
+Although they are available in the country, only a small portion is currently operational.

-According to the expert’s calculations, a total of about 180-200 cogeneration plants are physically located in Ukraine under various programs — humanitarian, donor, municipal, and state programs — ranging from micro-CHP plants of 200-400 kW to plants of 2-4 MW.
-In reality, about 80–85 CHP plants have been put into operation, which is less than 50% of those available.
+According to the expert’s calculations, a total of approximately 180–200 cogeneration plants—ranging from 200–400 kW micro-CHP plants to 2–4 MW facilities—are physically located in Ukraine under various programs (humanitarian, donor, municipal, and state programs).
+In reality, about 80–85 CHP plants have been commissioned, which is less than 50% of those available.

-“The rest are on their foundations, assembled without commissioning, connected to heat but not to electricity, or ‘there is an acceptance certificate, but the button has not been pressed,'” notes Mykola Kolomiichenko.
+“Everything else is sitting on its foundation, assembled but not commissioned, connected to the heat network but not to the power grid, or ‘there’s an acceptance certificate, but the button hasn’t been pressed,’” notes Mykola Kolomiychenko.

-The thermal capacity of cogeneration is always greater.
-The average coefficient is 1.3–1.6 MW of heat per 1 MW of electricity.
-The total thermal capacity of the supplied CHPs is about 240–280 MW.
-In fact, about 110–130 MW are used.
-This is enough heat for approximately 150–180 thousand apartments or the critical infrastructure of a medium-sized city.
+The thermal capacity of cogeneration is always higher.
+The average coefficient is 1.3–1.6 MW of heat per 1 MW of electrical power.
+The total thermal capacity of the delivered CHP units is approximately 240–280 MW.
+In reality, about 110–130 MW is actually in use.
+This heat is enough for approximately 150–180 thousand apartments or the critical infrastructure of a medium-sized city.

 Reasons why they are not working:

-- Lack of design: CHPs were delivered before the connection project was ready; no hydraulics; no backup schemes; no mode calculations.
+- Lack of design: The CHP units were delivered before the connection design was available; no hydraulic systems; no backup schemes; no operational mode calculations.

-- Electricity is the main obstacle.
-It is easier to connect heat.
-But parallel operation with the network, relay protection, automatic transfer switching, relay protection and automation, coordination — this is where most municipal enterprises “failed.”
+- Electrical work is the main bottleneck.
+Connecting the heat is easier.
+But when it comes to parallel operation with the grid, relay protection, automatic transfer switches (ATS), relay protection and automation (RPA), and coordination—this is where most municipal utilities “fell short.”

-- There is no one to start the KGU.
-This requires specialists such as an engineer, an ACS specialist, an energy specialist, and a service department.
-Communities often have one electrician and two plumbers.
+- There is no one to start up the CHP units.
+This requires specialists such as an engineer, an automation specialist, a power engineer, and a service team.
+Communities often have just one electrician and two plumbers.

-- There are not enough funds to start it up.
+- There aren’t enough funds to start it up.

-“Ukraine got cogeneration, but did not get a system to put it into operation.
-We have hundreds of megawatts of potential, dozens of megawatts of actual operation, and a huge gap between them.
-This is not a technical problem.
-This is a managerial and organizational disaster,” emphasizes Mykola Kolomiichenko.
+“Ukraine got cogeneration, but didn’t get the system to put it into operation.
+We have hundreds of megawatts of potential, tens of megawatts of actual output, and a massive gap between them.
+This isn’t a technical problem.
+It’s a managerial and organizational disaster,” emphasizes Mykola Kolomiychenko.

 - Standard connection projects.